indicatorTax and Protection

 The UHT is a tax on the value of residential real estate, intended to tax non-Canadian property owners on vacant or underused housing.
 In some cases, the tax can extend to Canadian owners, as well.
 If the UHT applies, the property owner is liable for a tax of 1% on the value of the real estate.
 By default, the value is the assessed value for property tax purposes, unless it was purchased that calendar year for a higher price.
 You may file an election to use the fair market value instead.

 Every taxpayer who is an owner of residential real estate on Dec.
-31 must file a UHT return, unless they are an excluded owner (see definition below).
+31 must file a UHT return, unless they are an “excluded owner” (see definition below).
 This filing requirement applies even if you do not owe the tax.
 If you are required to make a filing, you must file no later than April 30 of the following year.
-Since April 30 falls on a Sunday in 2023, the UHT return is due on May 1 this year.
 This deadline applies irrespective of your normal income tax filing deadline, which may catch corporate taxpayers by surprise.

 An excluded owner is not required to file a UHT return.
 An excluded owner includes: